kruthi-krishna/Ride-booking-backend-system/RideSharingBackend/README.md

      └───────────(cancel)───────────┴──────────────────▶ CANCELLED
 ```

-- On booking, the system automatically looks for the **first available driver**
+- On booking, the system automatically looks for the first available driver
   (`findFirstByAvailableTrue`) and assigns them, moving the ride straight to `ACCEPTED`.
 - If no driver is free, the ride stays `REQUESTED` until a driver calls `/rides/{id}/accept`.
 - Completing or cancelling a ride frees up the assigned driver (`available = true`) again.

 ---

-## 💰 Fare Calculation
+Fare Calculation

 ```
 Base Fare = ₹50